suryaa6666/b42-advance-rn/Readme.md

-# Passing Params To Route
+# Prepare Project For Axios